Editorial Policies

 Duties of Authors

 The research being reported should have been conducted ethically and responsibly and should comply with all relevant legislation.
-For manuscripts reporting medical studies involving human participants, authors must provide a statement identifying the ethics committee that approved the study, and that the study conforms to recognized standards (for example, the Declaration of Helsinki).
+For manuscripts reporting medical studies involving human participants, authors must provide a statement on the title page identifying the ethics committee that approved the study, including the ethical clearance number, and confirming that the study conforms to recognized standards (for example, the Declaration of Helsinki).
 Research involving animals should be conducted with the same rigor as research on humans.
-The authors should implement the 3Rs principles (Replacement, Reduction, Refinement).
+The authors should implement the ARRIVE checklist the 3Rs principles (Replacement, Reduction, Refinement).
 The authors must describe the detailed journals regarding study design and statistical analysis, experimental procedures, experimental animals, housing, and husbandry.
 Authors must inform that ethical and legal approval was obtained before the start of the study and state the name of the body approving.
 The authors should also state whether experiments were performed following relevant institutional and national guidelines and regulations.

 The authors must present an accurate account of the original article (research, review, or case report) performed as well as an objective discussion of its significance.
 Authors should present their results clearly, honestly, and without fabrication, falsification, or inappropriate data manipulation.
 Authors should strive to describe their methods clearly and unambiguously so that their findings can be confirmed by others.
 Fraudulent or knowingly inaccurate statements constitute unethical behavior and will be unacceptable.

 Authors must ensure that they have written manuscripts that adhere to publication requirements and that the submitted work is original, is not plagiarized, and has not been published elsewhere.
-The manuscript should not be submitted concurrently to more than one publication unless the editors have agreed to co-publication.
+The manuscript should not be submitted concurrently to more than one publication.
 Relevant previous work and publications, both by other researchers and the authors' own, should be properly acknowledged and referenced.
 The primary literature should be cited where possible.
 Original wording taken directly from publications by other researchers should appear in quotation marks with the appropriate citations.

 All sources of data used in the research and cite publications that have been influential in determining the nature of the reported work should be properly identified.
 The authors must present a proper acknowledgment of the work of others.

 The authorship of research publications should accurately reflect individuals' contributions to the work and its reporting.
-Authors ensure that all the authors have seen and agreed to the submitted version of the manuscript and their inclusion of names as co-authors.
+Authors should ensure that all listed authors have reviewed and approved the final version of the manuscript and agree to be included as co-authors.
 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-Others who have made significant contributions must be listed as co-authors.
-In cases where major contributors are listed as authors, those who made less substantial or purely technical contributions to the research or publication are listed in an acknowledgment section.
+Others who have made substantial contributions should be listed as co-authors.
+In cases where major contributors are listed as authors, those who made less substantial or purely technical contributions to the research or publication should be acknowledged in an acknowledgment section.
+Authors are requested to fill in the author contribution section on the title page.

-In case the author discovers an error or inaccuracy in their submitted manuscript, the author should promptly notify the journal editor or publisher and cooperate with the editor to correct the paper.
+In case the author discovers an error or inaccuracy in their submitted manuscript, the author should promptly notify the journal editor or publisher and cooperate with the editor to retract or correct the paper.

 Authors may be asked to provide the raw data of their study together with the manuscript for editorial review and should be prepared to make the data publicly available if practicable.